 In coastal regions, seagrass meadows planted below sea level can store twice as much CO2 as many rainforests and provide an increasingly scarce habitat for fish and other marine fauna.
 The regeneration of coral reefs must be encouraged, not only to preserve one of the most important and most threatened marine ecosystems, but also to maintain the carbon-reducing function of the oceans.

 Previously forested regions of the coast can be replanted with mangroves, as these types of trees can store particularly large volumes of CO2.
 The roots also provide a habitat for fish and protect the sandy shores from erosion.
 The rewetting of drained moors also makes an important contribution to climate protection.
-Drained peat emits methane, a greenhouse gas which is very harmful to the climate.
+In a drained peatland, oxygen penetrates the soil and converts the bound carbon in the peat soil into CO2, which escapes into the atmosphere.
 This process is stopped by rewetting, whereby the greenhouse gas stays in the ground.

 In forest ecosystems, carbon is stored through afforestation or the sustainable use of forests.
 Afforestation, reforestation, conversion of forests to climate-tolerant mixed tree stocks, as well as reduced management of forests or the creation of protected zones – these measures all result in healthy and stable trees able to fulfil their important function for people and nature, not just for us, but for future generations too.
 Flat roof and façade greening can also make a contribution.